 Sports journalism encompasses everyone from newspaper reporters covering local high school games to sportscasters covering national and international events to independent bloggers writing think pieces for carefully cultivated audiences.
 There’s more diversity in the range of sports journalism careers than ever, so whether you want to focus on the stats, deliver the play-by-play, write long form think pieces, or interview players courtside, you’re sure to find a rewarding career in the industry.
 Here are a few examples of sports journalism jobs:

 From local newspapers to cable networks and more, reporters bring us so much more than the statistics and final scores.
-They dig deep to find compelling storylines through interviews, research on all levels of the organization, from the front office to the players and coaches.
-They shine light on overlooked aspects of the team to find stories of perseverance, giving back to the community, and how sports and fandom bring people together.
+They dig deep to find compelling storylines through interviews, and research on all levels of the organization, from the front office to the players and coaches.
+They shine a light on overlooked aspects of the team to find stories of perseverance, giving back to the community, and how sports and fandom bring people together.

-Reporters learn to work well under pressure to deliver high quality work on time and on point.
+Reporters learn to work well under pressure to deliver high-quality work on time and on point.
 The advantages of being a sports reporter include that you get to fully immerse yourself in sports fandom.
 Occupational hazards can include a lack of schedule flexibility, rigid deadlines, and lackluster compensation packages at the lowest ranks.

-However for those who dream about unparalleled access to the sport and players you love, the perks can far outweigh the challenges.
+However, for those who dream about unparalleled access to the sport and players you love, the perks can far outweigh the challenges.
 And for those who have worked their way to the top tier of the industry – who have already paid their dues and are able to enjoy more independence – the compensation can be very respectable.

 Although there has been a general trend of fewer ‘traditional’ sports reporters employed by newspapers, abundant career opportunities exist.
 Those who plan carefully, invest in specific education and training, and seek out the right advice and mentorship will find a growing market for their services.